 As schools across the state seek ways to entice their young students to read, youngsters at Paul Banks Elementary School got one heck on an incentive earlier this month at a kickoff celebration assembly for their annual read-a-thon.
-If the students read for 150,000 minutes by the end of the read-a-thon, Principal Eric Pedersen will kiss a pig.
+If the students read for 150,000 minutes by the end of the read-a-thon, Principal Eric Pederson will kiss a pig.

-Pedersen made this solemn vow in front of students at an assembly on Feb.
+Pederson made this solemn vow in front of students at an assembly on Feb.
 3 at the school.
 Staff rotates between four different themes for the annual kickoff celebration marking the start of the reading challenge, and this year Pedersen addressed the students against the backdrop of the Wild West.

 The premise of this year’s skit put on by teachers and staff was that the townsfolk in an old Western town were in search of a pig to be shown off at the local fair.
 As luck would have it, a famous pig named Guinevere was all lined up to attend the fair, but was “pig-napped” by a gang of bandits.
 The only way to get Guinevere the pig back, Pedersen told the students, is to reach their 150,000-minute reading goal.